nosoop/SM-TFCustomAttributeStarterPack/README.md

 This project uses a bunch of external tooling.
 Not all plugins use every dependency.
 To run the plugins from this project, you will need the compiled releases of the following:

+- [TF2 Custom Attributes][custattr]:  the core plugin, keeps track of equipment and their associated key / value "attribute" pairs
 - [TF2Attributes (my fork)][tf2attributes]:  interoperation with game attributes
 - [DHooks with detour support][dynhooks]:  engine-level hooks
 - [Custom Status HUD][]:  unified HUD library for drawing text elements on-screen